 Abidjan and Johannesburg were selected due to their unique geographical locations, symbolising West and Southern Africa, respectively, and their varying socio-economic, environmental conditions, and SDOH.
 This facilitates a comparative analysis offering insights into the diverse health impacts of heat across various African contexts.

-Background/rationale
+Background/Rationale

 Understanding key terms such as disproportionately affected , exposure, and adaptive capacity are crucial in the context of heat-related health risks.
 Table one defines these concepts and how they are used in this paper.